pekka1234/StockProfit/README.md

 3. Open the desktop shortcut

+4. Check that your browser does not clear site data when windows is closed so that the progress won't be lost

 (Or you can just run the index.html file from place you downloaded the source code)